Cage the Elephant: Thank You, Happy Birthday (2011–2012)

-The band announced their sophomore album in July 2009 when the band had stating that they would release it in early 2010 with the title Computer Says Move.
+The band announced their sophomore album in July 2009 (when the band had stated that they would release it in early 2010), with the title Computer Says Move.
 However, after recording over 80 songs, they decided to scrap all of them due to none of them being into any of the ideas.
 They then took ideas that they had saved for "side projects" and decided to use those songs for the album, and came up with the new title Thank You Happy Birthday.
 The group was able to work out twelve songs for the album, stating: "We want each of our songs to sound like it's been written by a different band."

 Thank You, Happy Birthday, was officially released in January 2011.
 The album sold 39,000 copies during its first week in the U.S., debuting at Number 2 on the Billboard 200, losing to the band Cake's Showroom of Compassion.
 The album received positive reception from most critics, with Alternative Press calling it "an alarmingly good album".
-The song "Shake Me Down" dominated the alternative charts stating at the number one position for 6 weeks while also reaching number 78 on the Billboard hot 100.
+The song "Shake Me Down" dominated the alternative charts stating at the number one position for 6 weeks while also reaching number 78 on the Billboard Hot 100.
 It was also the band's first song to top the Canada Rock Billboard and as of 2025 the band's only song to reach number 1 on the Hot Rock and Alternative songs chart.
 The album has since been certified gold.